T Cells Redefining Cancer Immunotherapies

-T Cell Engagers Induce Tumor Killing Independent of TCR Recognition
+T Cell Engagers Induce Tumor Killing Independent of MHC-PEPTIDE Recognition

 T cell engagers, or T cell-engaging bispecific antibodies, is a new therapeutic modality in the fight against cancer.
 T cell engagers are engineered proteins that redirect T cells to attack targeted tumor cells.
 They work as adaptors that transiently connect T cells with their target cells for redirected tumor cell lysis.

 Unlike most other immunotherapies, T cell engagers allow binding of T cells to tumor-associated antigens.
-This way, redirected lysis by T cells becomes independent of T cell receptor (TCR) specificity and recognition of human leukocyte antigen (HLA) / peptide antigen.
-Loss of HLA expression is a frequent mechanism by which cancer cells escape T cell recognition.
+This way, redirected lysis by T cells becomes independent of T cell receptor (TCR) specificity and recognition of major histocompatibility complex, or MHC, expression.
+Loss of MHC expression is a frequent mechanism by which cancer cells escape T cell recognition.

 TriTAC – T Cell Engagers for Solid Tumors

-The bi-specific T cell engager, Blincyto®, has achieved unprecedented efficacy in hematological malignancies such as acute lymphoblastic leukemia (ALL).
+The bi-specific T cell engager, Blincyto®, has shown promising therapeutic potential in clinical trials for the treatment of hematological malignancies such as acute lymphoblastic leukemia (ALL).

 With its proprietary TriTAC™ format (Tri-specific T Cell-Activating Construct), Harpoon is taking this modality to the next level.